MimiLau/mimilau.github.io/_posts/2015-06-30-methycobal.md

 tags: medicine website Wordpress
 ---

 This site is CMS driven.
-I made use of the Wordpress theme and do customization base on the cooperate color.
+Made use of the Wordpress theme and do customization base on the cooperate color.
+This site also done SEO optimization.

 ![Mythecobal](/assets/images/blog/methycobal-home.png)